cds-snc/canadalogin-static-website/website/src/en/pages/index.md

   title: GC Sign in
   order: 1
 date: 'git Last Modified'
-hero:
-  title: 'Welcome to GC Sign in'
-  summary: 'Accessing Government of Canada programs and services will be easier than ever.
-Use a single, secure sign-in to access all participating federal programs and services.'
-  image: '/assets/images/common/home/home_gc_signin.svg'
-  altText: 'An illustrated image depicting a person sitting on a cloud behind a laptop screen that shows it is secure.'
 ---

+# Welcome to GC Sign in

+Accessing Government of Canada programs and services will be easier than ever.
+Use a single, secure sign-in to access all participating federal programs and services.

 <!-- # {{ homehero[locale].signIn }} Help Centre -->
 <gcds-heading tag="h2" character-limit="false" margin-bottom="300" margin-top="500">